The Four Characteristics of a State: A Deep Dive into Political Science

 The second defining characteristic is territory.
 This refers to a clearly defined geographic area, including land, water, and airspace, over which the state exercises control and jurisdiction.
 The precise boundaries of this territory are usually established through treaties, historical claims, or conquest, often formalized and internationally recognized.
 Disputes over territorial boundaries are common occurrences in international relations, often leading to significant conflict.

 The size and location of the territory are not critical determinants of statehood, though they can significantly impact a state's economic potential and geopolitical influence.
 Landlocked states, for instance, face unique challenges regarding access to trade routes and global markets compared to coastal states.
-The extent of territorial waters, including exclusive economic zones (EEZs), is also a significant aspect of territorial sovereignty and can be a source of international tension.
+Worth adding: the extent of territorial waters, including exclusive economic zones (EEZs), is also a significant aspect of territorial sovereignty and can be a source of international tension.
 Defining the territory requires clear demarcation, and this is often a matter of ongoing negotiation and refinement, particularly in regions with historically ambiguous boundaries.

 3. Sovereignty: Supreme Authority Within the Territory